millejoh/emacs-ipython-notebook/CONTRIBUTING.md

 does it for you for all EIN dependencies.

-## Investigate the problem further

-If you want to investigate the problem further, please read: http://tkf.github.com/emacs-ipython-notebook/#reporting-issue
+## Log and backtrace

+Please consider putting log and backtrace in your bug report.
+Follow the instruction in the manual: http://tkf.github.com/emacs-ipython-notebook/#reporting-issue